hjt523/QA_DevOps_Final_Project/README.md

 ## Acknowledgements

 Everyone at QA for giving us the necassary skills to complete this project.
+Vikhil for helping with some troubleshooting.

 ## Licensing